swapnilpatil0655/Learnings/Generative AI/Python/README.md

 - Membership Operators

 ### 📘 Assignment & Solutions
-Practice problems and their solutions related to Basic Python.
+Practice questions and their solutions related to Basic Python.

 </details>